NicolasHaeffner/plugin.audio.connectcontrol/README.md

   * If you don't have a browser available (for instance on libreelec) you have to do some more work:
     1. activate the debug log.
     2. run the addon.
-    3. open the debug log and search for this: ´ConnectControl: Please navigate here:´ open this url on another device.
+    3. open the debug log and search for this: `ConnectControl: Please navigate here:` open this url on another device.
     4. login to spotify
     5. you should see a message stating 'You may close the browser now!'
     6. the addon should work like intended.